Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 5. Save the file.
 Upon a successful restart, you’ll see an MCP server indicator in the bottom-right corner of the conversation input box

-For debugging, you can find the Claude Desktop logs at `~/Library/Logs/Claude` for Mac or `%APPDATA%\Claude\logs` for Windows.
+For debugging, you can find the Claude desktop logs at `~/Library/Logs/Claude` for Mac or `%APPDATA%\Claude\logs` for Windows.

 **Troubleshooting**

-- Claude Desktop may return errors such as `Error: spawn uvx ENOENT` or `Could not connect to MCP server dbt-mcp`.
+- Claude desktop may return errors such as `Error: spawn uvx ENOENT` or `Could not connect to MCP server dbt-mcp`.
 Try replacing the command and environment variables file path with the full path.
 For `ux`, find the full path to `uvx` by running `which uvx` on Unix systems and placing this full path in the JSON.
 For instance: `"command": "/the/full/path/to/uvx"`.